Isildur: In Middle-earth

-Isildur's death
+Death

 At the Gladden Fields in the middle course of the River Anduin Isildur's party was ambushed by roaming Orcs from the Misty Mountains.
 It was 5 October in the second year of Isildur's reign, and the second year of the Third Age.

 Tolkien wrote two differing accounts of the battle leading to Isildur's end.

 "Of the Rings of Power and the Third Age", at the end of The Silmarillion, is told from the point of the view of the Eldar.
 It states that Isildur had set no guard in his camp at night, deeming that all his foes had been overthrown, and orcs attacked him there.

 In Unfinished Tales Tolkien gives a fuller account, writing that Isildur was ambushed on the march by orcs.
 Isildur had left Minas Anor with a party of some 200 soldiers.
 His men had to march, as their horses were mainly beasts of burden, not for riding.
 They had two dozen archers, but they were too few to be effective.
 Isildur chose the route along the Anduin rather than the safer but longer road North.
 Sauron, however, had deployed an army of orcs east of the Misty Mountains to attack stragglers of the Last Alliance.
 The orcs did not show themselves when the armies of the Elves and Men passed by, but they were more than a match for Isildur's small company.
 Isildur was assailed at sunset.
 Though the first orc sortie was beaten off, the orcs regrouped and surrounded Isildur's party to prevent his escape.
 When nightfall came the orcs assaulted him from all sides.